eclipse-thingweb/node-wot/README.md

 DEBUG=node-wot:binding-coap*error npm start
 ```

-### Install new/different versions of NodeJS
+### Install new/different versions of Node.js

-Using NPM, you can install NodeJS independent from the usually outdated package managers such as apt.
-This is nicely done by n:
+Using NPM, you can install Node.js independent from the usually outdated package managers such as apt.
+This is nicely done by `n`:

 ```
 sudo npm cache clean -f